Chiral anomaly in the $\eta^{(\prime)}\to\pi^+\pi^-\gamma$ and $\eta^{(\prime)}\to\pi^+\pi^-l^+l^-$ decays: decays

-Calculated branching fractions from the amplitudes $\mathcal{M_\eta}$ and $\mathcal{M_{\eta'}}$ as well as a comparison of the obtained results with experimental data \cite{BESIII:2025cky,ParticleDataGroup:2024cfk} and calculations within the framework of an alternative approach taking into account coupled meson-meson channels \cite{Borasoy:2007} are given in Table \ref{table1}.
+For numerical estimates we use the values of $\delta^{(\prime)}$ given in (\ref{deta}) and (\ref{detap}).
+The obtained branching ratios for different $\eta^{(\prime)}\to\pi^+\pi^- l^+ l^-$ channels, as well as a comparison of the obtained results with experimental data \cite{PDG:24} and calculations within the framework of alternative approaches that take into account coupled meson-meson channels \cite{Borasoy:2007}, or using ChPT and standard unitarization methods \cite{Kubis:22}, are given in Table\,\ref{table2}.